eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 Because the browser, and because bootstrapping. `@eslint/jskit-inspect` runs all three analyses in a browser tab, and a lot of what ESLint's ecosystem does with a parser happens somewhere a `.node` file can't be loaded.
 The TypeScript implementation is also what the Rust implementation is checked against — it came first, it's the one with the full test suite, and byte-for-byte differential parity against it is how I know the Rust is right.
 A Rust-only toolkit would have neither of those.

+**What about drift between the TypeScript and Rust parsers?**

+This is where AI makes the maintenance easier.
+We start with a conformance test then get AI to implement the changes in both parsers.

+**Did you "vibe code" the new toolkit?**

+I used AI to create the new toolkit, but I did not "vibe code" it.
+I started with a design and architecture that I wanted.
+I outlined the approach I wanted the package to follow, the primary external APIs, and where the seams were between different phases of logic.
+That approach included separating out the phases of parsing, validation, scope analysis, and control flow.
+I outlined the conformance tests against Espree and `@typescript-eslint/parser` and how to resolve conflicts between the two.
+The actual code was written by AI.

 **Why not use oxc, since it's already a fast Rust parser?**

 It's the closest existing thing and it's in the benchmark, so this is a fair question.
-It produces its own AST rather than `espree`'s or `@typescript-eslint/parser`'s, reports syntax errors as data rather than the way ESLint expects, emits no token list, and stops at parsing (no scope analysis, no control flow analysis).
-The compatibility work and the two analyses are most of what this RFC is, so adopting it would leave nearly all of the work in place while adding a dependency we don't control.
+It produces compatible ASTs but we'd still need the two analyses described in the RFC, so adopting it would leave nearly all of the work in place while adding a dependency we don't control.
 See the alternatives.

 **What happens to `espree`?**